 AIM Alberta has created a unique series of webinars called “My Journey” to illustrate the many ways in which the principles of advanced access can be applied in practice.
-The short stories in the “My Journey” series were shared by AIM faculty members who have applied advanced access principles in clinical settings.
+The short stories in the “My Journey” series were shared by experts in advanced access principles who have applied this knowledge in clinical settings.

 Each story provides a unique focus on key changes that have been successfully implemented to provide improved care experiences for patients and providers.
 These webinars focus on real experiences rather than comprehensive principle-based knowledge sharing.